 In the specific case where a sponsor wants to assess the impact of changes to the attacks landscape of a certified TOE, a re-assessment request is submitted to the evaluation authority [box 2].
 No IAR is needed, but evidence that the assurance on the development environment is still uphold should be provided at this stage if available to avoid unnecessary evaluation work.
 The TOE then goes through evaluator analysis and testing [box 3].
-Only the assurance activities impacted by the evolution of the attacks landscape are re-opened, namely the AVA_VAN family, and, if sufficient evidence could not be provided, the ALC class as well.
+Only the assurance activities impacted by the evolution of the attacks landscape are re-opened, namely the AVA\VAN family, and, if sufficient evidence could not be provided, the ALC class as well.
+The re-assessment of AVA might cause changes to AGD to be considered, too.